HL7-cz/HIE/input/pagecontent/iti-20.md

 ##### Message Semantics

-The base profiles for the Swiss AuditEvents in the EPR are:
+The base profiles for the Czech AuditEvents in the EPR are:

 - CZ Audit Event with a Basic Auth Token when a transaction is secured with a Basic IUA Token.
 - CZ Audit Event with an Extended Token when a transaction is secured with an Extended IUA Token.